Got a uni question? Find your answer now on The Student Room.

 About this course

-Midwives are fully accountable as the lead professional for the care and support of women and their families.
+Midwives are fully accountable as the lead professional for the care and support of women and birthing people, and their families.
 They provide evidence informed care and work as part of the multidisciplinary team, liaising closely where necessary with obstetricians, general practitioners, health visitors/public health practitioners and maternity support workers/maternity care assistants.

 Midwives provide holistic care, which requires them to be ‘with woman’.
 The 21st century midwife needs to understand and value the importance of one-to-one care, continuity and the critical importance of the midwife-woman relationship.